IsaKiko/D3-visualising-data/01-html.md

 open our local index.html file and the browser will interpret our code as visual components.

+If you are using a windows system, run nodejs command prompt.
+Otherwise, open a terminal.
+Navigate to the folder containing index.html in your terminal and type
+'live-server'.
+The live server will automatically look for a file called index.html and open it in the browser.
+If you want to look at a different file, amend the url in the browser by '/yourfilename.html'.

 HTML has more predefined elements that will vary in size and style.
 To divide the page into different section, we can create a division using &lt;div&gt; to open and &lt;/div&gt; to close it.